Con-TI/Imperial-Algo-Course-Repo/general_knowledge/general-programming/tips.md

 - List of resources:
     - Python: Python reference/docs online for the packages.
     - C++: The official C++ reference, or learncpp.com.
 Find some books by Bjarne Stroustrup.
-    - General concepts:
     - Youtube channels:
         - mCoding: for advanced Python concepts
         - MikeShah: For learning C++ from scratch
         - Core dumped, Byte Monk: for general CS
         - CodingJesus: Random knowledge bites
+        - CS50 : Basic CS concepts
     - Platforms for programming courses:
         - Udemy
         - Coursera

 ## Note on learning DSA:
 - To learn DSA, you can either try to go through a book, any should do or go through some online course.
 - The most important aspect of DSA would just be to practice and get familiar with implementing common algorithms and data structures.
 This can be through leetcode, hackerrank, etc.
 - On top of this, knowing how certain built-in data structures, like Python's lists and dicts, work/are implemented under the hood (using hash functions, linked lists.) would be good in case these questions come up in interviews (primarily for SWE).
+- Sidenote: There is a class of algorithms which are classified as heuristic.
+This means they are not necessarily correct but based on logic arrive at an optimal enough solution.
+This is important to be familiar with since it underlies much of algorithmic trading.

 ## Some tips to getting better at scripting/coding:
 - Leetcode and other online coding platforms for technical assessments and interview questions (build up your pattern recognition and memorise important information regarding specific programming language versions)